 Experts believe that mistrust of federal and state governments through generations is to blame for undercounting.

 Chase and O’Rourke discovered that the best way to overcome it was to engage the community long before the count began.
 In 2019 and early 2020, the Yurok Complete Count Committee hosted five community events with a free dinner; census-themed games; presentation on census information; and raffle prizes of art, crafts, and jewelry created by local artists.
 The dinners were hosted at community centers with school or sports groups catering for the events as a fundraising activity.
 Turnout exceeded their expectations.

 “We really put in the effort to keep things local and within our own community so that more people were apt to come and check out what we were doing,” O’Rourke explained.
 “We were able to talk people out of the whole ‘don’t trust the government’ belief because we explained what the numbers were for and what programs the funding was going to go to.
 We gave specific examples of what the census could do that mattered to our people.”

 Chase and O’Rourke said the decision to have a high school senior be the first to fill out the 2020 Census on the reservation was also by design.
 The Yurok Tribal Council’s vice chairman Frankie Myers suggested aiming the first count outreach at young people because the 18–24-year-old age range has historically been the most undercounted.

 “It was one of our hopes that the young people would talk to their family and their elders, and help their elders get counted,” O’Rourke said.

-Thanks to their effort to accurately locate each house geographically on the reservation, and to engage the community, the GIS team knew the 2020 Census was going to be different.
+Thanks to their effort to accurately locate each house geographically on the reservation, and to engage the location intelligence of the community, the GIS team knew the 2020 Census was going to be different.
 “We’ve been building our data for the last 10 years.
 And because of that, Yurok had a 100 percent complete count for the first time.”
 O’Rourke said.